 Investments are complicated, so investors often entrust, confide in, and compensate investment professionals to act on their behalf.
 Investors, therefore, should expect to be treated by their investment professionals and investment firms in accordance with the high standards imposed upon them by the brokerage securities profession.
 Unfortunately, investment professionals and firms often engage in egregious conduct that breaks investors’ trust and confidence, thus leaving investors no choice but to protect themselves.

 If you have questions regarding securities fraud and the conduct of your representative and/or investment firm, DO NOT contact the representative or investment firm.
-Please contact us at (727) 461-7474 or visit our Investor FAQs page and fill out the Do I Have a Case form at www.colemanlaw.com.
+Please contact us at (727) 461-7474 or visit our Investor FAQs page and fill out the Contact form.

-For more information about Securities fraud, or estate planning, particularly if you are in Clearwater, Palm Harbor, Tarpon Springs or the Tampa Bay, Florida area, go to our website www.colemanlaw.com.
+For more information about Securities fraud, or estate planning, particularly if you are in Clearwater, Palm Harbor, Tarpon Springs or the Tampa Bay, Florida area, go to our website colemanlaw.com.